Reading: Appendix A. Bridges to the first volume

-Lesson 1 of 5 in module «Appendix A. Bridges to Volume I»
+Lesson 1 of 5 in module «Appendix A. Bridges to the first volume»

 You are viewing the lesson without signing in.
 Sign in to save progress and take tests.

 The applied volume builds on the material from the first volume.
-This appendix collects all the bridges in one place: which parts of the first volume are considered prerequisites, how our SDD dialect relates to Spec Kit and Kiro, and how the production scenarios of the second volume grow out of the educational project AgentClinic.
+This appendix gathers all the bridges in one place: which parts of the first volume are considered prerequisites, how our SDD dialect relates to Spec Kit and Kiro, and how the production scenarios of the second volume grow out of the educational AgentClinic project.

-If anything listed here is unfamiliar — first complete the corresponding part of the first volume, otherwise many chapters of the second volume will seem like a pile of terms.
+If anything from the list is unfamiliar, first go through the corresponding part of the first volume; otherwise many chapters of the second volume will seem like a pile of terms.

-Before Chapter 1, read Part 0.
-It translates the basic AgentClinic into an educational production model and fixes the minimal route: which artifacts are filled out manually, which examples are run locally, and which blocks belong only to the full implementation track.
+Before chapter 1, read part 0.
+It translates the basic AgentClinic into an educational production model and fixes the minimum path: which artifacts are filled in manually, which examples run locally, and which blocks belong only to the full deployment track.

-Minimum without which the second volume is unreadable
+The minimum without which the second volume cannot be read

-What you need to understandWhere it was introduced in the first volume
+What you need to understandWhere it is introduced in the first volume

 Structure of mission.md, tech-stack.md, roadmap.mdPart 6.
-Creating a Constitution
+Creating the Constitution

 Format of requirements.md, plan.md, validation.mdPart 7.
 Feature Specification

-Admission facts for merge, EARS, Given/When/ThenPart 9.
-Feature Validation: from Specifications to Facts
+Merge acceptance facts, EARS, Given/When/ThenPart 9.
+Feature Validation: From Specifications to Facts

 Legacy codebase support and spec archaeologyPart 13.
 Supporting an Existing Project